- Policy Overview

 - Principles for the Grievance Process

-- Provide, to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings, with sufficient time for the party to prepare to participate.
+- Provide, to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings, with sufficient time for the party to prepare.

-- Require an objective evaluation of all relevant evidence—including both inculpatory and exculpatory evidence— and provide that credibility determinations may not be based on a person’s status as a Complainant, Respondent, or witness.
+- Require an objective evaluation of all relevant evidence and provide that credibility determinations may not be based on a person’s status as a Complainant, Respondent, or witness.

-- Require that any individual designated as a Title IX Coordinator, investigator, decisionmaker, or any person to facilitate an informal resolution process, not have a conflict of interest or bias for or against complainants or respondents generally or an individual Complainant or Respondent.
-Washtenaw Community College may use internal personnel or external parties in the informal resolution process or the grievance process, provided that they meet this requirement.
+- Require that any individual designated as a Title IX Coordinator, investigator, decisionmaker, or facilitator of an informal resolution process not have a conflict of interest or bias for or against complainants or respondents generally or an individual Complainant or Respondent.

 - Include a presumption that the Respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the grievance process.